 J. Allen Hooper Funeral Home has been servicing the residents of Levittown providing practical information and valuable advice for important end of life matters.
 Whether you need to make funeral arrangements now or wish to plan, we offer extensive information about traditional funeral services, cremation services, celebrations of life, and memorial services.
 You can learn the differences between the many options to make an informed decision and what is best for your family.
 If you have any questions or require more information, don't hesitate to contact us at any time.

 Chances are, within the first 24 hours of your loved one’s death, you will need to meet with a funeral director to begin funeral arrangements.
 The following information will help you prepare for what is often called “the arrangement conference.”

 Without a doubt, this is a difficult time for you and your loved ones.
 Yet, it’s comforting to know every member of the J. Allen Hooper Funeral Home staff will be there to do their utmost to make this difficult time a little bit easier.
-Stephen Ulrich, our Funeral Director will guide you in making all the necessary decisions.
+Stephen Ullrich, the owner and Funeral Director, will guide you in making all the necessary decisions.
 It’s good to know you are not alone.

 Perhaps you’d like another member of the family to come along with you.
 Or maybe you’d rather have a friend, or close neighbor join you in the first visit to the funeral home.
 While it’s not necessary to bring someone with you for moral support, it can be very beneficial.

 Please don’t hesitate to ask someone to join you.
 Chances are they will be honored at your request, and gladly step up to help you during this time.
 When you ask, be sure to tell them that if they do not feel comfortable doing so, you’ll understand.